Sacred Scottish stone taken to London for coronation

 "The origin of the stone has long been shrouded in myth," he told Times Radio.

-"We believe the link to Scone is strong and it is highly likely that its origins lie in the ancient Pictish kingdom of Scotland."

-Edward ordered it to be built into the Coronation Chair in London in 1296.
+Edward ordered the stone to be built into the Coronation Chair in London in 1296.

+"Edward was making a statement about the status of Scotland," said Ewen Cameron, a professor of Scottish history at the University of Edinburgh.

+"One chronicler stated that its removal to London was 'in recognition of a kingdom surrendered and conquered'."

 The stone remained in Westminster Abbey for most of the next 650 years, until Christmas Eve 1950 when a group of Scottish students took part in an audacious raid to retrieve it.